Game based learning & schools platform for Relationships Education.

 Profiles: Creating profiles for each of the in-game characters

-Media management: Uploading voice over audio files and linking them to dialogue and player choices
+Media: Uploading voice over audio files and linking them to script and player choices

 Digital platform for schools

-The digital tool, workshops and students reports are all managed via an easy to use digital platform that is designed specifically for teachers.
-Teachers can set up workshop groups and create game accounts for students, they can configure the chapters available within the game and decide whether students can progress at their own pace or with support from those leading the workshops.
+The digital tool, workshops and reports are managed via an easy to use digital platform designed specifically for teachers.
+Teachers set up workshop groups and create game accounts for students.
+They can configure the chapters available within the game.
+Additionally they can decide whether students can progress at their own pace or require support from those leading the workshops.
 The language used in the game can be tailored to meet the needs of different age groups.
 The schools platform includes:

 Digital innovation in Relationships Education

-Through a gaming-based digital tool Relationship Goals aims to create a lasting, positive impact on how neurodiverse young people approach real-life social interactions: empowering them to have healthy, equal relationships that enrich their lives.
-By educating young people to recognise the early warning signs of unhealthy relationships, we prevent them from becoming victims or perpetrators and empower them to have healthy relationships based on equality and respect.
+Tender is utilising digital innovation to protect vulnerable young people from sexual assault and domestic violence.
+Relationship Goals aims to create a lasting, positive impact on how neurodiverse young people approach real-life social interactions.
+They are groups that have consistently been left out or ignored by conventional relationship education.
+By educating young people to recognise the early warning signs of unhealthy relationships, we prevent them from becoming victims or perpetrators.
+Relationship Goals empowers them to have healthy, equal relationships that enrich their lives.

-The Relationship Goals platform expands the scope of the digital services that Tender can offer to schools, supporting the growth of their educational programmes and increasing the number of young people that can access and participate in it.
-Schools can tailor the game-based digital tools to meet the needs of their students, track their progress and support the delivery of Relationships Education.
+The Relationship Goals platform expands the scope of the digital services that Tender offers to schools.
+It supports the growth of Tenders educational programmes and increases the number of young people that can participate.
+Schools can tailor the game-based digital tools to meet the needs of their students.
+They can track pupils' progress and support the delivery of Relationships Education.

 Roadmap

-Tender is currently piloting the game and digital platform in schools with the aim to scale the service nationally during 2022-23.
-During this time Milo will be supporting Tender as their Tech for Good technology partner, improving the digital tools and platform and responding to feedback from young people and schools.
+Tender is currently piloting the game and digital platform in schools.
+The aim is to scale the service nationally during 2022-23.
+During this time Milo will be supporting Tender as their Tech for Good technology partner.
+We will be improving the game and digital platform, and respond to feedback from young people and schools.

 The game is available to play online in the browser and on iOS and Android devices.
 To find out how to access the service please visit the Relationship Goals website or contact Tender.